Blackjacx/backlog-notifier/README.md

 #### `message` • required

 The message thats posted in the backlog ticket.
 Use `#` as placeholder for the version number.
 It will be automatically replaced.
-Default `"This feature has just been released for iOS 🎉 Now it takes typically 2-3 days until the release is available in the App Store."`.
+Default `"Dang!
+This feature has just been released in version # 🎉"`.

 ## Example Usage